danioxoli/HotSpotAnalysis_Plugin/README.md

 1) Install dependencies:

 If you installed QGIS on your machine using this source : http://www.kyngchaos.com/software/qgis , you would find the required dependencies (**Numpy - Scipy - Pysal**) in the list of the **Optional Python Modules**.
-You can install them directly from here: http://www.kyngchaos.com/software/python (strongly suggested)
+You can install them directly from here: http://www.kyngchaos.com/software/python

 ####Alternatively: